kaustubhbhavsar/nyc-taxi-trip-duration-prediction/README.md

 This project includes two Streamlit applications:

-*  <a href="src/inference/app.py">app.py</a>: This application is designed for making predictions.
+*  <a href="src/inference/app.py">app.py</a>: Map-based selection, prediction results, and feature store integration.
-*  <a href="src/monitoring/monitoring.py">monitoring.py</a>: This application is intended for monitoring purposes.
+*  <a href="src/monitoring/monitoring.py">monitoring.py</a>: Real-time drift calculation and insights.

 You can view two recorded screen GIFs demonstrating the functionality of the Streamlit apps below.
 The first GIF demonstrates the prediction app, highlighting the map-based selection, prediction results, and data storage to the feature store.
 The second GIF showcases the user interface and features of the monitoring app, including real-time drift calculation and insights.
 Users can monitor and analyze the performance of the prediction model and make informed decisions based on the displayed information.